VAT Guide Austria • 2026

 Penalties and interest for late VAT returns in Austria 2026

-Check detailed information about VAT declarations in Austria in a dedicated guide
+Check detailed information about VAT declarations in Austria

 Type of declarationRhythmWho is obligated?Deadline for submissionForm of submission